 I believe that an individual will catch the fire of learning very quickly when the following already exist:

 One more interesting insight flows from this analogy.
 In an oil lamp, if the wick is not soaked properly in oil, and you hold a matchstick to it for a long time, the wick will just burn down.
-This ‘soaked in oil’ can be considered similar to the organizational culture or supporting environment that facilitates not only the fire burning, but sustaining over time.
+This ‘soaked in oil’ can be considered similar to the organizational culture or supporting environment that facilitates not only the fire burning but sustaining over time.

-As a business coach, I feel there is a need to create this organization culture and environment that will facilitate learning and development, recognize the individual’s attributes, and tailor my leadership development coaching accordingly.
+As a business coach, I feel there is a need to create this organizational culture and environment that will facilitate learning and development, recognize the individual’s attributes, and tailor my leadership development coaching accordingly.
 Then the fire within me can help to create illumination among all the individuals I work with.